rwxrob/zet/20220316042803/README.md

 that you do not want to upset or overwrite.
 It allows any YAML file to be parsed without fear.
 In fact, it is so powerful it is really a reason to choose YAML for your configurations over JSON all by itself.
-There is currently nothing equivalent to it in the JSON Go world (although I hope to add it to my `rwxrob/json` package).
+There is currently nothing equivalent to it in the JSON Go world.

 From the `gopkg.in/yaml.v2` package (the only YAML package you should ever use if you want to stay 100% compatible with Kubernetes, which